Social NCE: Contrastive Learning of Socially-aware Motion Representations: Acknowledgments

 \section{Acknowledgments}

 This work is supported by the Swiss National Science Foundation under the Grant 2OOO21-L92326.
-We thank Parth Kothari for helpful suggestions on human trajectory forecasting experiments.
-We also thank Yifan Sun, Taylor Mordan, Mohammadhossein Bahari, Lorenzo Bertoni, Sven Kreiss and other VITA members for valuable feedback on early drafts.
+We thank Parth Kothari, Yifan Sun, Taylor Mordan, Mohammadhossein Bahari, Lorenzo Bertoni and Sven Kreiss for valuable feedback on early drafts.

 { }